ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 Mobile Apps

-New Team Sites - News communicate and keep your team informed about announcemnets and other things that are important.
+**New Team Sites** - News communicate and keep your team informed about announcemnets and other things that are important.

-New Modern SharePoint Pages are beautiful, render beautifully on mobile devices, include text and images, includes webpart, support multipeida.
+New Modern SharePoint Pages are beautiful, render beautifully on mobile devices, include text and images, easy to add from a gallery of webparts, support multipeida.
 Rich experience.

+Ability to view all news articles from all your teams in one place.

+**Document Libraries**

+Ability to see an activity feed for the entire library.
+Ability to add links to libraries.
+Allows you to collect information from all differetn places and expose it to your teams.

+Ability to group by metadata in a modern libaries without changing the view.
+Drag and drop documents into different groups of metadata and assign the new metadata automatically.

+**PowerApps**